-(VIRGINIA BEACH)-- The Chesapeake Bay Foundation (CBF) and an underwater photography team recently deployed the Clearwater Box, an innovative technology used to survey current and future oyster restoration sites.
+The Chesapeake Bay Foundation (CBF) and an underwater photography team recently deployed the Clearwater Box—an innovative technology used to survey current and future oyster restoration sites—in two of Virginia rivers.
 The system, developed for CBF by photographers Nick Caloyianis and Clarita Berger, captures crystal clear underwater photos even in murky waters with zero visibility.
 This is extremely valuable for monitoring underwater oyster reefs that would otherwise be inaccessible.

 “The Clearwater Box provides incredible images of new oyster restoration reefs despite difficult conditions.
 It’s a great way to scientifically evaluate oyster reefs without harming them,” said CBF Senior Regional Ecosystem Scientist Chris Moore.
 “We can use these photos as a benchmark to gauge how these reefs grow and expand in the future.”

 The system features a camera encased in an aluminum box in the shape of a pyramid, which is filled with distilled water to create a clear field of view in murky water.
 The bottom of the box is a flat transparent port that allows photos and videos to be taken over the bottom.
 A scuba diver operates the camera and lights to illuminate the oyster reef being surveyed.
 A measuring ruler on the port allows for scale in the photos.
 Photos are taken methodically at intervals along a line across the reef, which provides valuable data about the size and density of the oysters.